google/libsxg/docs/sxg_generate.md

 #### Arguments

-- `fallback_url`: An URL which this SXG reporesents for.
+- `fallback_url`: An URL which this SXG represents for.
 - `signers`: Signers list to embed signatures to SXG.
 - `resp`: Internal HTTP response header and body.
 - `dst`: A buffer to store the result SXG.